carlosborca/Smiles4Psi/README.md

-# Psi4Smiles
+# Smiles4Psi
-Automated genetic algorithm conformational sampler and Psi4 conformer input generator from SMILES strings using Open Babel
+Automated conformational search with a genetic algorithm interfaced with a Psi4-input generator for conformers that requires only SMILES as input